Rakshit-Sawarn-iitb/RAG-Gita/README.md

 - Rewrites user queries to align with the text structure of the Bhagavad Gita, reducing hallucinations and improving relevance.
 - Uses LLMs to generate step-back and decomposed queries for ambiguous or compound user inputs.

-### 3. **Fine-Tuned LLM for Summarization**
+### 3. **LLM for Summarization**
-- Fine-tuned Llama2 model on a custom dataset of Bhagavad Gita verses, purports, and explanations for domain-specific understanding.
-- Summarizes retrieved documents into concise, context-aware answers while maintaining fidelity to the Gita's teachings.
+- Llama3.2 model summarizes retrieved documents into concise, context-aware answers while maintaining fidelity to the Gita's teachings.

 ### 4. **Custom Prompting Framework**
 - Integrates a spiritual tone in responses with guidelines to reflect the Bhagavad Gita's philosophical themes of duty, devotion, and detachment.